brandonjellis/CSE210team9/README.md

 -can provide the chosen word to other programs

 "input"
--gets guess from terminal imput
+-gets guess from terminal input
 -filters invalid inputs or letters already chosen

 "display"